Learning-based data-enabled moving horizon estimation with application to membrane-based biological wastewater treatment process: Applications to membrane bioreactor

-To implement the proposed learning-based data-enabled MHE approach, the scheduling parameter of \eqref{eq:lpv} is considered to be $p\in\mathbb{R}$. $\psi_{\theta}$ and $\lambda_{\sigma}$ are trained as two DNNs (\cite{rumelhart1986learning}) to approximate the state lifting function and the scheduling mapping. $\psi_{\theta}$ is structured with two hidden layers comprising 128 and 256 neurons, respectively, while $\lambda_{\sigma}$ consists of three hidden layers with 128, 256, and 256 neurons, respectively.
-For both networks, the rectified linear unit (ReLU) (\cite{goodfellow2016deep}) is utilized as the activation function after the input and hidden layers.
-The training process is performed over 400 epochs with a batch size of 256 using Adam optimizer (\cite{kingma2014adam}) with a learning rate of $10^{-4}$.
+{To implement the proposed learning-based data-enabled MHE approach, the dimensions of the scheduling parameter and the lifted states are chosen as $n_{p}=1$ and $n_{z}=80$, respectively.
+Two dense neural networks (\cite{rumelhart1986learning}), $\psi_{\theta}$ and $\lambda_{\sigma}$, are employed to approximate the state lifting function and the scheduling mapping, respectively. } Specifically, $\psi_{\theta}$ has two hidden layers comprising 128 and 256 neurons, respectively, while $\lambda_{\sigma}$ consists of three hidden layers with 128, 256, and 256 neurons, respectively.
+For both networks, the rectified linear unit (ReLU) (\cite{goodfellow2016deep}) is utilized as the activation function after the input and hidden layers. {The hyperparameters used for training are shown in Table \ref{tbl:hyperparameters}.}